Kafka-5/Wellness-Mate/README.md

-# 🌿 Wellness Mate
+# 🧠 Wellness Mate – AI-Powered Mental Wellness Chatbot

-**Wellness Mate** is a friendly mental health chatbot built using [Streamlit](https://streamlit.io/) and [Ollama](https://ollama.com/), designed to provide supportive conversations, positive affirmations, and guided meditation scripts — all offline using a lightweight LLM like `tinyllama`.
+Wellness Mate is an AI-powered chatbot application built with Streamlit that provides mental health support, motivational guidance, and emotional companionship.
+It leverages large language models (LLMs) through Ollama or OpenAI's API to deliver engaging, empathetic, and intelligent conversations.

 ---

 ## ✨ Features

+- 🧘‍♀️ **Mental Health Guidance**: Offers thoughtful and calming responses to users dealing with stress, anxiety, or emotional issues.
-- 💬 Interactive mental wellness chatbot
+- 💬 **Conversational Interface**: Interactive chat interface powered by Streamlit.
-- 🌞 Positive affirmations for motivation and stress relief
-- 🧘 5-minute guided meditation scripts
-- 🎨 Beautiful UI with background image and custom themes
-- 🧠 Powered by a local Ollama LLM (e.g., `tinyllama:1.1b`)
+- 🧠 **LLM Integration**: Uses either local Ollama models or OpenAI for response generation.

----
- ## ✨Languages/Components Used
-Frontend: Python,HTML ,CSS
-Backend: Ollama
-Database: Ollama

----

-## ✨Functions
-Register, Login, and Continue as a Guest (For privacy reasons) Chat with the chatbot
-Select a specific topic
-Conduct a mental health test
-Mindfulness Exercises
-Journalling for manual tracking

----
+- 🔁 **Dynamic Prompting**: Customizable prompts tailored to various moods or use cases (supportive, friendly, informative).
+- 💡 **Extensible**: Easy to integrate with more models or expand with additional mental health tools.

+**Wellness Mate** is a friendly mental health chatbot built using [Streamlit](https://streamlit.io/) and [Ollama](https://ollama.com/), designed to provide supportive conversations, positive affirmations, and guided meditation scripts — all offline using a lightweight LLM like `tinyllama`.

 📷 Screenshots
 ---------------------------------------------------------------------------------------------------